chrisjonesBSU/mosdef-workshops/README.md

 When you're finished, stop your machine at [github.com/codespaces](https://github.com/codespaces) using the `...` menu next to this repository.

-## Use Locally:
-If you are on a MacOS or Linux machine, and already have the Anaconda package manager installed, you can choose to build the environment and run the notebooks locally.
-It is possible that the notebooks run faster locally than using Binder.
-If you are on Windows and want to use these locally, you will have to run the commands below within [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).
+## Using On Your Own Computer:
 **Note:** The commands below require having the anaconda (also known as conda) package manager installed.
 Installation instructions for Anaconda can be found here: https://www.anaconda.com/docs/getting-started/installation

+If you are on a MacOS or Linux machine, and have the Anaconda package manager installed, you can choose to build the environment and run the notebooks locally.
+It is possible that the notebooks run faster locally than using hosted services such as GitHub Codespaces.
+If you are on Windows and want to run these locally, you will have to run the commands below within [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).

 In your terminal run the following commands to clone this repository and build the conda environment: